rostro36/Notes/Learning group/Auditing the Partisanship of Google Search Snippets.md

 The final histogram is rather well balanced.

 ### Obtaining SERPs
 Query for US Politicians and partisan bigrams from the lexicon and their auto-completes.
-Some bigrams had to be completed/discarded by labelers.
+Some bigrams had to be completed/discarded by labellers.

 The non-image/maps/google links were followed and the text between the <page>-tags was collected.